Emily3403/isisdl/README.md

 to bootstrap pip.

 ## pip (PyPi)

-This portion is **not** true but written as if it were.
-This method is currently unavailable.

 I have uploaded the repository to the Python Package index ([PyPi](https://pypi.org/)) where one can download it with the command